junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 ### draft notes

-> it's everything against what Jimmy wants.
-Their consciousness doesn't align, it causes Jimmy's nerve great pain.
-He begs Castiel to protect his wife and daughter, but Castiel doesn't care about humans, only focusing on the war.
-(Castiel hurts one of his eyes angelically)
+> The old man is Bobby.
+Bobby is the one who permanently hurt one of Castiel's eyes in angelic way (using the angel-killing bullet), leaving it a white foggy color forever.
+Bobby tries to revenge for his son (but he never finds his body).
+Castiel barely lives during their encounter but manages to escape (leaves many of his troop to die/cover for him).

+> What Castiel does (torturing angel/demon/human, uncaring), it's everything against what Jimmy wants.
+Castiel gets his name/fame of being "Master of interrogation" "Heaven's best torturer" "the professional/the artist" during the process.
 >
-> Jimmy tries to take back the consent, to cast Castiel out, he fights him in his brain, trying to escape, to rebel, for many times, to relieve the pain.
+> Jimmy fights him in his brain, trying to escape, to rebel, for many times, to relieve the pain.
 Castiel warns him not to, taking back control every time.
+>
-And when he fights again, he finally leaves.
+> And when Jimmy fights again, Castiel finally leaves.

-Anna Milton is still a falling angel
+Anna Milton is still a falling angel (does she regain power to be angel again?)

-Daniel Singer is taken and tortured (crucified?) by angels, Bobby never found his body
+Daniel Singer is taken and tortured (crucified) by angels, Bobby never found his body

+Castiel's blind eye is because Bobby shoots him, when revenging for his son

 ###### [TBC]